Brawlback-Team/brawlback-launcher/README.md

 This launcher is built on a fork of the Slippi Launcher from the Project Slippi team from commit [15db4bd](https://github.com/project-slippi/slippi-launcher/commit/15db4bd2a041d2e78132983cca199eb681c3ac6c)

+# This fork is under construction.
+Much of it still refers to Slippi-specific data.
+All the hidden files (the ones with "." preceding a name, such as ".hidden.txt") refer to Slippi-specific infrastructure that does not carry over to Brawlback.
+These need to be either edited to refer to real Brawlback-related infrastructure or removed. #

 ## Build Instructions

 ### Prerequisites